 Comino is also a great spot for enjoying all the water sports and test this new snorkelling kit 🙂

 There are many ways to enjoy the Comino as well as many ways of getting there.
 You can take an organised boat trip or use a hop on hop off ferry service.
-You can easily spend a day there given there is so much more to Comino then just Blue Lagoon.
-Food trucks will make sure you won’t get hungry or thirsty, and if you are tired of the crowds you can head to less populated Santa Maria Bay.
+You can easily spend a day there, given there is so much more to Comino than just Blue Lagoon.
+Food trucks will make sure you won’t get hungry or thirsty, and if you are tired of the crowds, you can head to less populated Santa Maria Bay.

 Day 5 – Dingli and Blue Grotto – a day hike

 This a stunning walk, although it can be a bit strenuous and a long one.
 It takes around 4 hours if you decide to stop by Ghar Lapsi, which of course, I recommend.